2022 Tennessee Senate election: District 1

+District 1 covers much of rural East Tennessee bordering Hamilton County and Georgia.
+The district includes all of Rhea, Meigs, and McMinn Counties and part of Bradley County.
+Communities in the district include Dayton, Decatur, Athens, and Cleveland.

 Incumbent Republican Mike Bell was redistricted from the 9th district, where he won with 77.7% of the vote against Democrat Carl Lansden in 2018.
 Bell announced his retirement from the Senate.
 Republican Adam Lowe won the general election, succeeding Bell.